zeidon/zeidon-joe/QuickWalkThrough.md

 Note that an entity from the ERM ("Product" in this case) can appear in multiple LODs.
 In most cases entities will be included in many LODs.

-### Load Data From the DB into an Object Instance.
+## Load Data From the DB into an Object Instance.

 Loading data from the DB is called an "activate" in Zeidon.
-This will create an instantiation of a LOD called an "object instance" (OI).
+This will instantiate a LOD using data from the DB into an "object instance" (OI).
 Access to the data in an OI is through a view.
 The code for doing all of this is written in a Scala DSL.

 To load the data for order # 10250 you would use the following code:

     val order = View( task ) basedOn "Order" order activateWhere( _.Order.OrderId = 10250 )

-The first line create an empty View that is based on the LOD "Order" shown above.
+The first line creates an empty View that is based on the LOD "Order" shown above.
 The second line loads all the data from the entities (i.e. SQL tables) specified in the LOD.
 The qualification is specified as "_.Order.OrderId = 10250" which means only load the Orders with OrderId = 10250, which should only be one.
 Since the data in a LOD is instantiated as a tree it can easily be represented as JSON.
 Here is the data loaded from the above activate:

     {
       "Order" : [ {